Alternative · AI inside Slack (native skills + Slackbot)

 - AI-Skills (May 2026) are structurally similar to per-task constitutions: define inputs, steps, and exact output format; deploy on demand.

-- Built-in workflows library means common skills are available without configuration.
+- Built-in workflows library means common skills are available without setup.

 - Bundled with Slack Enterprise.
 No separate vendor procurement; no separate license.